ubitech/arcadia-components/docs/index.md

 ##### 2.1.3.2 Register the SPI implementation

-In this step you should register the implementation of the SPI in order to make it discoverable and useable by the ARCADIA agent.
+In this step you should register the implementation of the SPI in order to make it discoverable and usable by the ARCADIA agent.

 First, the component file (.jar) should contain a class file for each supported service.
 Following Java's convention, each class should have the name of the newly defined class which is a concrete subclass of one of the abstract service provider classes.

-Second, table the component file (.jar) must also contain any supporting classes required by the new SPI implementation.
+Second, the component file (.jar) must also contain any supporting classes required by the new SPI implementation.

-Last but now least, the component should include a file within the `META-INF/services` folder for each new SPI class being subclassed.
-For example, for the `Metricsrovider` class you should add a file named `eu.arcadia.maestro.api.MetricsProvider`.
-The file inside should contain the names pf the new subclasses:
+Last but not least, the component should include a file within the `META-INF/services` folder for each new SPI class being subclassed.
+For example, for the `MetricsProvider` class you should add a file named `eu.arcadia.maestro.api.MetricsProvider`.
+The file inside should contain the names of the new subclasses:

 ```
 # Provider of metrics services